Private-Sector Small Constellation Satellite Data Product Pilot Evaluation

 Under the Pilot program, NASA awarded contracts to three companies—Planet; Maxar (formerly DigitalGlobe Inc.); and Spire Global, Inc.—that met the criteria within the public request for information (RFI).
 The small satellites were required to:

 - have satellite constellations comprised of three or more satellites from U.S. companies operating and collecting data in a non-geostationary orbit (not following the Earth's rotation);

 - provide consistent, global coverage; and

 - be designed and operated by non-governmental entities.

-Principal investigators (PIs) from all six ESD Research and Analysis (R&A) thematic areas, the four Applied Science program elements, and the Heliophysics Space Weather program examined and analyzed commercial datasets to help determine their utility for advancing NASA’s science and applications development goals during the Pilot program.
+NASA-funded Principal investigators (PIs) from all six ESD Research and Analysis (R&A) interdisciplinary science focus areas, Applied Science program elements, and the Heliophysics Space Weather program examined and analyzed commercial datasets to help determine their utility for advancing NASA’s science and applications development goals during the Pilot program.

 As a requirement of the Program, the participating PIs were asked to submit two progress reports and a final evaluation on the usefulness of commercial data to meet the research and application needs.
 Findings from the PI reports indicated that the pilot program data is of sufficient quality for continued access and the pilot program has now transitioned to CSDAP.